-Multnomah County's budget is deeply rooted in our values, our vision and our priorities.
+Multhomah County's budget is deeply rooted in our values, our vision and our priorities.
 It is our strategic plan and moral compass, tells the story of how we intend to put our words into action, and details how we serve our community while addressing the County's most pressing issues.
 It's critical that the investments we make through our budget decisions advance our work of closing the pervasive and persistent disparities we see across our community.

 Systemic and institutional inequities are the result of intentional choices and practices.
-Over the last two years, the impacts of the global COVID-19 pandemic, increased gun violence and many other crises have disproportionately harmed Black, Indigenous and other communities of color.
+Over the last several years, the impacts of the global COVID-19 pandemic, climate change, inflation, housing affordability, and other crises have disproportionately harmed Black, Indigenous and other communities of color.
 These challenges have shined a light on the deep and damaging inequities that we must work to replace with a culture of equity.
 That transformation requires choices and actions that are just as, if not more, decisive and deliberate as those that built them.

 Multnomah County has repeatedly shown that it can take the lead in pushing our community toward a more just and equitable place.
-Earlier this year, our organization, through a unanimous vote by the Board of County Commissioners, declared racism a public health crisis.
-In her remarks, Chair Deborah Kafoury said, "As a public health authority and the largest provider of safety net services in the state, Multnomah County is uniquely positioned to create the conditions that contribute to people's health by actively identifying where systemic racism is hurting individuals and our community at large, intervening where we can to stop it, and redressing those harms using the tools available to us."
+In 2021, through a unanimous vote by the Board of County Commissioners, the County declared racism a public health crisis.
+It was stated that, "As a public health authority and the largest provider of safety net services in the state, Multnomah County is uniquely positioned to create the conditions that contribute to people's health by actively identifying where systemic racism is hurting individuals and our community at large, intervening where we can to stop it, and redressing those harms using the tools available to us."